reactiverse/es4x/docs/manual/@vertx/mysql-client/index.md

 notion of unsigned numeric values, so if you want to insert or update a record with the max value of `BIT(64)`, you can do some tricks setting the parameter to `-1L`.

+## Handling TIME

+MySQL `TIME` data type can be used to represent either time of a day or a time interval which ranges from `-838:59:59` to `838:59:59`.
+In Reactive MySQL client the `TIME` data type is mapped to `java.time.Duration` natively, but you can also retrieve it as a `java.time.LocalTime` via `Row#getLocalTime` accessor.

 ## Handling NUMERIC